ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/aws.md

 <!-- prettier-ignore-end -->

-> At this point, you'll probably want to use Route 53 to [put your domain in front of your CloudFront distribution](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html).
+> At this point, you'll probably want to use Route 53 to [put a domain in front of your CloudFront distribution](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html).

 ## Serverless

-If your Greenwood project has SSR pages and / or API routes that you would like to deploy to AWS Lambda functions, our recommendation is to install [our adapter plugin](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-adapter-aws) and then add it to your _greenwood.config.js_, which at build time will generate Lambda compatible function code for all your dynamic pages and routes.
+If your Greenwood project has SSR pages and / or API routes that you would like to deploy as AWS Lambda functions, our recommendation is to install [our AWS adapter plugin](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-adapter-aws) and then add it to your _greenwood.config.js_.
+At build time it will generate Lambda compatible function code for all your dynamic pages and routes.

 <!-- prettier-ignore-start -->